droidsrobotics/ev3dev/PIX3L PLOTT3R/README.md

         sudo python printcolor.py sample\ images/color/IMAGE_HERE.png

 The color printing program will print 4 times with different pens.
 The code understands red, green, blue, and black and will automatically split images up into these colors.
+The file <code>printcolor-use-color-sensor.py</code> uses the color sensor to reset the paper position for each color.

 When presented with a dialogue, type <code>" "</code> and press enter to continue.
 If the dialogue prints a color, switch the pen to that color, then continue.